AljoschaMeyer/ssdd/README.md

 - for least significant bits `0b10`, the tag is followed by four bytes in big-endian order, which encode the scalar value (less than `2^32`)
 - for least significant bits `0b11`, the tag is followed by eight bytes in big-endian order, which encode the scalar value (less than `2^64`)

+TODO no need for 8 bytes.
+Stay consistent or change the meaning of 0b11 to something more efficient?

 ### Utf-8 Strings

 Utf-8 strings are encoded as the tag `0b1_011_xxxx`, where the least significant four bits and the following bytes are determined as follows: